urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

       If the argument is an absolute path, there is nothing to resolve and it returns the same path as argument Path relativize(Path)
-      Finds a path to the given file relative fo the path on which it is invoked
+      Finds a path to the given file relative fo the path on which it is invoked String Path.getName()
+      Returns a name element of this path as a Path object.
+      Root (i.e. c:\ or /) is not included in path names.
+      The index parameter is the index of the name element to return.
+The element that is closest to the root in the directory hierarchy has index 0.
+The element that is farthest from the root has index count-1.
+      If you pass a negative index or a value greater than or equal to the number of elements, or this path has zero name elements, java.lang.IllegalArgumentException is thrown.
+It DOES NOT return null.
+      Thus, for example, If your Path is "c:\\code\\java\\PathTest.java", p1.getRoot()  is c:\  (For Unix based environments, the root is usually / ). p1.getName(0)  is code
+        p1.getName(1)  is java
+        p1.getName(2)  is PathTest.java
+        p1.getName(3)  will cause IllegalArgumentException to be thrown.

 java.nio.Files class
   Consists exclusively of static methods that operate on files, directories, or other types of files